 - 7% will write a blog post about their positive experience with the brand

 What percentage of customers will actually complain when they are dissatisfied with service?

-So, whatever you do, make sure your customers are fully satisfied and that all their needs are met.
+So, whatever you do, make sure your customers are fully satisfied and that all their needs are met to inspire positive customer service statistics.
 After all, a happy customer is a loyal customer; and a loyal customer makes a great brand advocate!

 - CFI Group

 - Ledger Bennett